kasimAbi/spring-boot-maven-with-thymeleaf-jpa-mysql-others/README.md

 For this project, you need to create a database, which is named: advasco_test_datenbank

-You need also a table, which is named: users
+You need also a table, which is named: users with following entities: id - primary key name - varchar utf8 unicode ci image - varchar utf8 unicode ci

 # Configurations in the application.properties file: